Maddow, other MSNBC hosts see ratings drop, Fox up

 He wondered aloud what journalists were supposed to do for the past two years as stories piled up about Trump and associates misleading Americans about contacts to Russians.
 He said he wasn’t just unhappy about political critics, but also some in the media who are “hand-wringing” about the amount of coverage.

-Without saying his name, he appeared to address Hannity directly, criticizing people who had “sold their soul to a personality cult.”
+He criticized unnamed people who had “sold their soul to a personality cult.”

 And he promised that MSNBC wouldn’t abandon the story.